luau-lang/luau/rfcs/property-getter-setter.md

 any solution for reparenting is either going to require whole-program analysis or have unsoundness.

+### Separate getter and setters via intersection types

+We could restrict the language to only allow a getter or a setter (but not both) but this is not a restriction due to intersection types, since we can mimic `{ get p: T, set p: U }` as `{ get p: T } & { set p: U }`.

 ### Why separate the getter from the setter?

 Separate getters and setters were introduced to TypeScript in response